 Data Validation – Drop-Down.
 This lets you limit the type of data that can be entered into a cell.
 The drop-down includes these commands: Circle Invalid Data and Clear Validation Circles.

-Consolidate – This summarizes data from separate ranges then consolidates the result in a single output range.
+Consolidate – This summarizes data from separate ranges and then consolidates the result in a single output range.

 Relationships – The relationship feature lets you create or modify relationships between tables to show linked data from separate tables on the same report.